-Fortunately, I think there are some fairly conspicuous signs that your aviation SMS will need more robust safety culture resources that what you are currently able to provide:
+Fortunately, I think there are some fairly conspicuous signs that your aviation SMS will need more robust safety culture resources than what you are currently able to provide:

 - Struggle to reach safety reporting goals and/or erratic safety reporting metrics month over month;

-- Performance plateaus despite implementation of new policies or SMS database software;
+- Performance plateaus despite the implementation of new policies or SMS database software;

 - HR department is inundated with complaints; and